 The Department of Classics offers proficiency and mastery exams as a service to other departments.
 These exams are offered three times a year, at the start of each semester and near the end of spring semester.
 Candidates should not expect to take exams at other times.

-Requests for exams should be made by the DGS of the department concerned (not the student) and should be directed to the Classics faculty member in charge of departmental exams (for 2016-2017, this is Jon Mikalson).
+Requests for exams should be made by the DGS of the department concerned (not the student) and should be directed to the Classics faculty member in charge of departmental exams (for 2018-2019, this is Coulter George).
 The Classics department will provide and grade the exam.
 The student's department is responsible for administering the exam and returning it to Classics for grading.
 Results will be reported to the DGS of the requesting department.
 The exam itself will not be returned.

 Proficiency Exams are available in the following fields: Classical Greek, New Testament Greek, Patristic Greek¹, Classical Latin, Patristic Latin², Medieval Latin³.
 All exams consist of one passage of straightforward prose, of about 25 lines in Oxford Classical Text format.
 To demonstrate proficiency, candidates should be able to translate the set passage with reasonable accuracy and without major misunderstanding.